GTJuniorDesign0100-2020/anti-malarial-MCMC-bayesian-algorithm/README.md

 pip install .
 ```

--   If this gives you any errors, you can manually install the necessary packages one-by-one via pip (if you aren't sure how to do this, see this [pip installer guide](https://packaging.python.org/tutorials/installing-packages/)):
+> TROUBLESHOOTING: If this gives you any errors, you can manually install the necessary packages one-by-one via pip (if you aren't sure how to do this, see this [pip installer guide](https://packaging.python.org/tutorials/installing-packages/)):
+>

-    ```bash
+>    ```bash
-    pip install numpy
+>    pip install numpy
-    pip install pandas
+>    pip install pandas
-    pip install scipy
+>    pip install scipy
-    pip install bottleneck
+>    pip install bottleneck
+>

-    pip install flask
+>    pip install flask
-    pip install flask-restful
+>    pip install flask-restful
-    pip install flask_limiter
+>    pip install flask_limiter
-    ```
+>    ```

-2. (Optional) If you want to develop for this project, make sure to also install [pytest](https://docs.pytest.org/en/stable/getting-started.html) to run our unit tests and verify the code is working.
+2. (Optional) If you want to develop for this project, make sure to also install [pytest](https://docs.pytest.org/en/stable/getting-started.html) to run our unit tests and verify the code is working

 ```bash
 pip install pytest